 Federal Solar Incentives

-The ITC applies towards solar systems installed after January 1, 2006 and under this program you can deduct from your taxes a percentage of the total cost of solar panels, labor, accessories and equipment.
-You can claim this credit for solar panels installed on a primary or secondary residence in the United States that you own.
-Originally, you could claim 30% of the total cost, although depending on when the project was completed, your credit may range from 26-30%.
-There is no maximum amount you can claim.
+The ITC can be applied to solar systems installed after January 1, 2006 and lets you deduct from your taxes a percentage of the total cost of solar panels, labor, equipment and accessories.
+This credit can be claimed on a solar panel system installed on a primary or secondary residence in the United States that you own.
+Originally, you could claim 30% of the total cost, although the amount you can claim may range between 26-30%.
+There is no maximum claim amount.

-Your local Kingman solar panel installation expert can provide you with more information about the ITC and how it might apply to your situation.
+Contacting your local Kingman solar panel installation expert is the best way to learn more about how the ITC may apply to you.

-More information about the new Inflation Reduction Act can be found here.
-The best way to understand how the new Clean Energy Credit might apply to you is to talk with your local Kingman solar panel installation expert.
+Click here to learn more about the new Inflation Reduction Act.
+The best way to fully understand how the new Clean Energy Credit applies to you is to get in touch with your local Kingman solar panel installers.